frederic-perez/AmE-dictionary/data/idioms.md

 __score<sup>2</sup>__ __6__ To have sex with someone, especially with a new partner. _Ted can’t think about anything but scoring with Martha._ _It had been nearly six months since I broke up with my boyfriend, so I was really in the mood to score when I went to the club with my friends._
 __scowl at (someone or something)__ To contort one’s face into an expression of anger, disdain, or disapproval at and because of someone or something. _I always make a point of waving to my neighbor each morning, but all he ever does is scowl at me from his porch._
 __scrounge up__ _To scrounge up the funds._
-__second best__ (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
+__second best__ :two: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
 __second to none__ The best; without rival. _Of course my daughter will go to Harvard—it’s second to none!_
 __second-guess__ _I started second-guessing myself._
 __secondhand smoke__ Tobacco smoke involuntarily inhaled.